Noetherian $\pi$-bases and Telg\'arsky's Conjecture: From winning strategy to 2-tactic for in BM(X)

 \end{corollary}

 \begin{proof} This follows immediately from definition above. \end{proof} \begin{remark} Let $X$ be a space.
-Suppose \2 has a winning strategy in $BM(X)$ and suppose we want to prove the existence of \2's 2-tactic.
+Suppose \2 has a winning strategy in $BM(X)$ and suppose we want to prove the existence of \2's 2-tactic (even k-tactic or k-Markov strategy).
 Let $U_i$ be a move of \1 in any arbitrary play of $BM(X)$.
-Then, without loss of generality, we can suppose that $U_i\in pg(\tau^*(X))$.
-Otherwise \2 has a 1-tactic (so, 2-tactic) after the move $U_i$. \end{remark} \begin{proof} Suppose $U_i\notin pg(\tau^*(X))$.
-If $U_i$ has an isolated point, then from the observation above \2 has a 1-tactic (so, 2-tactic) after the move $U_i$ and if there exists a $W\in \tau^*(U_i)$ such that $W$ has no cellular families of cardinality $\omega$, i.e., $|\mathcal{A}|<\omega$ for any disjoint family $\mathcal{A}\subseteq \tau^*(W)$, then from Proposition \ref{l:2}, there exists an $n\in \omega$ such that for any disjoint family $\mathcal{A}\subseteq \tau^*(W)$, $|\mathcal{A}|\leq n$.
-Thus, from Theorem \ref{t:1}, \2 has a 1-tactic (so, 2-tactic) after the move $U_i$. \end{proof}
+Then, without loss of generality, we can suppose that $U_i\in pur(\tau^*(X))$.
+Otherwise \2 has a 1-tactic (so, 2-tactic, k-tactic or k-Markov) after the move $U_i$. \end{remark} \begin{proof} Suppose $U_i\notin pur(\tau^*(X))$.
+Then, there exists a $W\in \tau^*(U_i)$ such that $W$ has no cellular family of cardinality $\omega$, i.e., $|\mathcal{A}|<\omega$ for any disjoint family $\mathcal{A}\subseteq \tau^*(W)$, then from Proposition \ref{l:2}, there exists an $n\in \omega$ such that for any disjoint family $\mathcal{A}\subseteq \tau^*(W)$, $|\mathcal{A}|\leq n$.
+Thus, from Theorem \ref{t:1}, \2 has a 1-tactic (so, 2-tactic or others) after the move $U_i$. \end{proof}